NFL television blackout policies: Getting around restrictions

-Rozelle agreed to lift the blackout for Super Bowl VII on an "experimental basis", if the game sold-out ten or more days in advance.
+Rozelle agreed to lift the blackout for Super Bowl VII on an "experimental basis," if the game sold out ten or more days in advance.
 With the game a sellout, viewers in the Los Angeles area were able to see the NBC telecast of the game.
 Nonetheless, Congress intervened before the 1973 season anyway, passing Public Law 93-107, sponsored by Democratic U.S. Representative Torbert MacDonald of Massachusetts (signed by Nixon on September 14, 1973, two days before the start of the regular season), which eliminated the blackout of games in the home market so long as the game was sold out by 72 hours before game time.
-The league will sometimes change this deadline to 48 hours if there are only a few thousand tickets left to be sold; much more rarely, the NFL will occasionally reduce the deadline to 24 hours in special cases, such as a very low number of tickets (less than 1,000) remaining with 48 hours left, or the intervention of holidays during the 72 and/or 48 hour deadlines.
+The league will sometimes change this deadline to 48 hours if there are only a few thousand tickets left to be sold.
+Much more rarely, the NFL will occasionally reduce the deadline to 24 hours in special cases, such as when there is a very low number of tickets (fewer than 1,000) remaining with 48 hours left before the game, or if holidays fall during the 72 and/or 48 hour deadlines.

 Unsold tickets allocated to visiting teams, as well as all seats located in premium club sections and luxury suites have been excluded from the blackout rule.
+Unsold tickets allocated to visiting teams may be sold by the home team after the blackout deadline has passed.
 Modern NFL stadiums have reduced general seating in favor of club seating and luxury suites, as this makes it easier to sell out the stadium and avoid blackouts.
 Revenue from premium club seating and luxury suites does not have to be shared with other franchises.
 Alternatively, some NFL teams have arrangements with local television stations or businesses (often sponsors of the team and/or its local broadcasts) to purchase unsold tickets.
 Teams themselves are allowed to purchase remaining non-premium tickets at 34¢ on the dollar (the portion subject to revenue sharing) to prevent a blackout.
 Teams can also lift the blackout on their own; this has occasionally been done in cases of stormy weather on game days.